Mxfawtylml/competitiveProgramming/README.md

 ## Welcome to my collection of competitive programming solutions

-This repository is an archive of my code and solutions to previous USACO and CCC problems
+This repository is an archive of my code and solutions to previous USACO and CCC contest problems

 ### Goals of this repository
 - Documenting my learning